 If you need to exchange an item, you can do so through YogaClub’s self-service exchange store (you pay S&H) or by swapping/selling within the Community Exchange program.
 Find out more here.

-Ships to: US and Canada.
+Ships to: The U.S. and Canada.
 Shipping is $6.95 for all USA orders and $9.95 for Alaska, Hawaii and Canada orders.

 YogaClub Guru Subscription January 2019 Review